gcross/LogicGrowsOnTrees/TUTORIAL.md

     Install `LogicGrowsOnTrees-network` to use this adapter.

-* MPI
+* `MPI`

-    This adapter provides parallelism using the Message Passing Interface (MPI) which is the standard communication system used in supercomputers, allowing you to use a very large number of nodes in your run.
+    This adapter provides parallelism using the Message Passing Interface (MPI), which is the standard communication system used in supercomputers, allowing you to use a very large number of nodes in your run.
 One of the nodes (#0) will act entirely as the supervisor and the rest will act as workers.